 If you are after a more thorough guide on what to plant, how and when then you may want to check out these two books.
 I read them in detail about 6 months prior to getting around to the actual planting, so maybe some of the readings subconsciously made their way into what eventuated as a very hap-hazard flurry of potting mix and seedlings on the day of planting.

-So here they are.
-A selection of achievable, repurposed ideas for growing your own herbs using everyday items and without the need for green of thumbs.
+Here’s a selection of achievable, repurposed ideas for growing your own herbs using everyday items and without the need for green of thumbs.
 These ideas were found from a variety of great sites, so take a look at each link for more information and detailed instructions.

 One of the keys to growing anything is to make sure there is enough drainage and you may be thinking that glass jars don’t drain well.
 Well, you be right… but you can fill the bottom of the jar so that it creates a separation from the soil above and allows a space for the water to drain into.